-In dual-field mode, i.e. when the FT reference star is distinct from the SC target, GRAVITY provides a direct measurement of the science target's phase by using the FT source as a phase reference.
+In dual-field mode, i.e. when the FT reference star is distinct from the SC target and still very close to the science target, GRAVITY provides a direct measurement of the science target's phase by using the FT source as a phase reference (note that this only refers to dual-field mode, not dual-field wide).
 Clearly, the nature of the FT source needs to be known.
 This quantity constitutes a direct measurement of the differential astrometry between the photocenters of the two targets.
 For this quantity to be meaningful one or several binary calibrators must be observed immediately before or after the science observations and the GRAVITY metrology must run continuously between the calibration and science observations.
-Alternatively, if the two targets are bright enough for fringe-tracking, the two fields should be exchanged ("swapped") during the science observation in order to calibrate the metrology directly on the science pair.
+Alternatively, if the two targets are bright enough for fringetracking, the two fields should be exchanged ("swapped") during the science observation in order to calibrate the metrology directly on the science pair.
 Assuming that the FT reference is point-like, then $\Phi{FT}(\mathbf{f}, \lambda)$ is 0.
 Beware that if the FT reference contains asymmetric structure, then $\Phi{FT}(\mathbf{f}, \lambda)$ is not necessarily 0 nor even constant.